influencer affiliation master agreement terms

 1.2 Campaigns.
 The provision of Services whereby Agency coordinates one or more Influencers to conduct Assessments of a particular Advertiser’s Product(s) for a period of time may be known as a “Campaign”.
 Campaigns may be, but need not be, grouped and administered together as a “Program”.

 1.4 Influencer Services.
 Influencer may render those standard services specified in the Statement of Work, subject to this IAMA and upon the terms and conditions of the Agreement (“Services”).
 In general, Influencer’s standard Services are to: (i) purchase the Product from the Advertiser, (ii) conduct an Assessment on such Product in good faith; and (iii) in connection with the Assessment, make one or more Qualifying Online Posts at the discretion of Influencer.
 Statements of Work should specify the target start date, duration, and end date of Assessments and Campaigns/Programs inasmuch applicable to Influencer.
 The Statement of Work may detail the standard other services to be provided by Influencer, including the purview of an applicable media campaign, including the applicable Advertiser and social media channels, or other media channels, that will be subject to the Campaign, (b) any content to be created by Influencer and provided to Agency in connection with the performance of the applicable Service and Campaign, (c) a schedule and dates for performance of the applicable Services and Campaign, and (d) such other terms as may be mutually agreed to by the Parties.
+Furthermore, Agency may promulgate related or additional instructions to be followed by Influencer and Influencer agrees to follow such instructions.
 IN ALL EVENTS, THE ENGAGEMENT OF INFLUENCER IS CONDITIONED ON THE AGREEMENT AND PARTICIPATION OF THE ADVERTISER.

 1.6 Brand Exclusivity.
 If requested by an Advertiser and set forth in a statement of Work, Influencer agrees and covenants that he or she will not, whether in a Qualifying Online Post or in any other communication or publication, post or publish (i) any reference to any brand or trademark other than the Product(s) unless authorized in writing by Agency, or (ii) any information, promotion, endorsement, or other content relating to any brands or products to the extent specified on an excluded list in a Statement of Work.
 Furthermore, Influencer agrees to “tag” only Advertiser’s pages on social media channels and/or reference only Advertiser’s social media handles in Influencer’s posts and publications.